mm80843/T3.5/docs/bp_4.md

 ### Restrictions and limitations

-A number of restrictions and limitations were identified for this blueprint:  A number of restrictions and limitations were identified for this blueprint:
+A number of limitations and constraints were identified for this specific measure:
-It may be difficult to implement in small areas
+-It might be difficult to implement in small areas -Non-acceptance by users
-Users' non-acceptance
-Problematic in forced eviction situations, for instance in case of a fire or a power cut Customers forced to lose time due to non-optimal paths.
+-Problematic during forced evacuations, e.g., in the event of a fire or power outage -Customers lose time due to non-optimal routes.

 ### Transmission